Kids Paddle Board Guide 2020…the simple guide to buying a kids SUP!

 Foam top soft board.

-Affordable Inflatable SUPs for Kids – USA
+Affordable Inflatable SUPs for Kids – available from the USA

 |Great for kids from 30 – 120lbs | 7ft x 30″ | 4 layer construction.